savyounts/anagram-api/README.md

   - Upon instantiation of a word, it is added to the dictionary hash.
 This hash table stores words based on a key of the word's sorted letters.
 All anagrams of that word are stored in a an array under that hash key for quick lookup.
   - If a user tries to find a word that is not yet in the database, it will automatically be created and if it has any anagrams, they will show up when requested.
   - If a user tries to find a number or symbol, it will return a message to let them know they can only search words

   - Add a uniqueness validation to the Word Model so a word cannot be added twice.
 The way anagram_test.rb (test_adding_words) is set up currently won't allow for this, but if that test is taken out the validation can be commented back in to use.
+  - Namespacing and versioning could be added if the API was going to be kept up with.
+I chose not to because the given tests used URIs without any.
+  - Active Model Serializer could also be added to choose which information to display.
+I again chose not to use one because the amount of information is already pretty limited and being able to see the created_at timestamps were helpful for testing.

   - I purposefully excluded true index page that displays all of the words because with a full library (200,000+ words), it takes a very long time to load.
+  - For now there is no need to update words, so I have that controller method commented out, but not completely deleted in case we decide to go back and add that functionality